squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 It's very cheap to test and customize this simple landing zone.

 You can use **infracost** (available on https://www.infracost.io/) to check the estimate price for 1 month.
-Here is an exemple for North Virginia (us-east-1) AWS Region
+Here is an exemple for Frankfurt (eu-central-1) AWS Region

 <img width='800' src='./images/InfracostNC2LDZAWS.png'/>